Gillom Sports Center

 Right off the court are locker rooms and a team lounge and meeting room.
 The team meeting room and lounge provides the volleyball program with a place to congregate during non-practice times and can serve as a home away from home for the team.
 Athletes have access to computers and desks for studying or can choose to gather around the television and video gaming systems to relax.

-Under head coach Joe Getzin, the Gillom Sports Center has become a tough venue on visiting teams thanks to a vocal and supportive fan base.
-The Rebels have posted a 61-33 record at home over the last six seasons for a .649 winning percentage at home.
-All of the top 10 crowds in school history have come in the Getzin era.
+Over the years, the Gillom Sports Center has become a tough venue on visiting teams thanks to a vocal and supportive fan base.
+The Rebels have posted a 70-42 record at home over the last eight seasons for a .625 winning percentage at home.
+All of the top-10 crowds in school history have come in the past 12 years.

 Helping to provide the perfect environment for collegiate soccer in 2006 was the installation of a state-of-the-art scoreboard and color graphics message board.
 With seating for over 1,500 spectators, the stadium is located directly behind the Gillom Sports Center, which houses the team’s locker room and newly renovated team meeting area, a changing room for officials and the coaches’ offices.